Finschia/ostracon/docs/en/03-tx-sharing.md

 ## Tx Validation via ABCI

 ABCI (Application Blockchain Interface) is a specification for applications to communicate with Ostracon and other tools remotely (via gRPC, ABCI-Socket) or in-process (via in-process).
-For more information, see [Tendermint repository](https://github.com/tendermint/tendermint/tree/main/abci).
+For more information, see [Tendermint Specifications](https://github.com/tendermint/tendermint/tree/main/spec/abci).

 The process of validating unconfirmed transactions also queries the application layer via ABCI.
 This behavior allows the application to avoid including transactions in the block that are essentially unnecessary (although correct from a data point of view).
-Here, Ostracon replaces the Tendermint implementation with an asynchronous API that can start the validation process for the next transaction without waiting for ABCI-side validation results.
+Here, Ostracon has modified the [CheckTx request](https://github.com/tendermint/tendermint/blob/main/spec/abci/abci.md#mempool-connection) to be asynchronous, so that the validation process for the next transaction can be started without waiting for the result of the ABCI-side validation.
 This improvement improves performance in environments where applications are allocated separate CPU cores.